CagriSema: Novo Nordisk''s 22.7% Weight Loss Drug Explained

 It is given as a once-weekly subcutaneous injection, the same format as Wegovy and Mounjaro.

-The combination is significant because amylin and GLP-1 suppress appetite through different pathways - they work on different brain regions and different receptors.
-Activating both simultaneously produces a stronger and more complementary effect than either hormone alone.
+The combination matters because amylin and GLP-1 suppress appetite through different pathways.
+They work on different brain regions and different receptors.
+Activating both at the same time produces a stronger and more complementary effect than either hormone alone.

 What is amylin, and why does it matter?